4 minute read

 Only trained employees should fill propane tanks.
 If you need training for yourself or an employee, reach out to a gas company.

 Keep the following safety tips in mind when filling propane tanks:

 - Purge all new containers and used containers that have been left open.

-- Always follow proper filling procedures as directed by a qualified trainer.
+- Follow proper filling procedures as directed by a qualified trainer.

-- Adjust the scale beam slide for proper size and weight of container.
+- Adjust the scale beam slide for proper size and weight of the container.

-- Stop filling immediately when the scale beam rises and/or liquid spews from the fixed liquid level gauge.
+- Stop filling immediately when the scale beam rises or liquid spews from the fixed liquid level gauge.

-- Additional training is required for filling permanently mounted containers (for example, truck mounted).
-Be sure to shut off the engine and other potential ignition sources.
+- Additional training is required for filling permanently mounted containers on vehicles.
+Be sure to shut off the engine and other potential ignition sources before filling.

-- Always know the location of the emergency shut off valve and/or disconnect in the event of a leak or emergency.
+- Always know the location of the emergency shut off valve or disconnect in the event of a leak or emergency.